mantidproject/mantid/docs/source/release/v3.11.0/ui.rst

 #################

 - General > Multi dataset fitting interface and the general fitting dock now display the status string returned by the `Fit` algorithm.
 If an error occured during fitting it will be reported in this string.
+- SANS > ISIS SANS v2 experimental interface has become available.
+It has basic reduction functionalities and makes use of the new reduction backend.

 Bugs Resolved
 -------------